maitag/peote-view-origin/README.md

 		vshader: "assets/lyapunov_01.vert",   // optional, no need of custom shader here,
 		fshader: "assets/lyapunov_01.frag",   // if displaying images only

-		texture: 0,  // only images stored inside this texture can be used
+		texture: 0,  // all images stored inside this texture can be used

-		// OR - give pixelshader acces to combine multiple textures
+		// alternatively you can combine multiple textures with own shadercode
 		// textures:[0,2,1,4]   // max 7 aditional textures available per program-shader

 	});